Portrait of school teachers of Officers Instruction School. AWM DAX1102.

-NOTE - We are also accepting bookings for our SECOND professional learning activity for 2019, to be held in Memorial Hall on Wednesday 27 March.
+NOTE - We are also accepting bookings for our THIRD professional learning activity for 2019, which will also be run by Kristin Weidenbach and is to be held in Memorial Hall on Wednesday 27 March after school hours.
 See Eventbrite for more details and book online.

 2019 Fringe Event - book your tickets now for Hallowed Ground - Women Doctors in War!